Structure, Functionality, and Bioceramics - Design Principles for High Performance

 | 1300 | 1.2 |

-Assuming Jander equation: [1-(1-0.5)^(1/3)]² = k·t₅₀
+Assuming the Jander equation: [1-(1-0.5)^(1/3)]² = k·t₅₀

 Answer:

-Step 1: Calculation of rate constant k
+Step 1: Calculate the rate constant k

-For Jander equation when α=0.5:
+For the Jander equation at α=0.5:

 [1-(1-0.5)^(1/3)]² = [1-0.794]² = 0.206² = 0.0424